Ah0ih0i/flask_tsp_solver/README.md

 Main purpose of this project was to learn JavaScript and Python Webservices

+Also I submitted this to IT-Talent's code competition

 # CLI (Linux)

 For quick tests, you can use the CLI.